 Laundry machine availability and monitoring (PSU Wash Alert

 ) is being rolled out during Fall 2013.
 Just type go/laundry into any web browser while on-campus, or go.plymouth.edu/laundry from off-campus.

 Each building has at least one kitchen facility for student use.
 Check the Residence Hall info

 There is no storage space available in the residence halls for personal belongings.
 Students should plan and pack accordingly.

 back to top

-All students are allowed to bring cars.
+ALL students are allowed to bring cars, which is just one of the many great reasons to come to PSU!
 Anyone who plans to park on campus will need to purchase a parking permit at www.thepermitstore.com

 .
 For questions about parking permits, call campus police at 603-535-2330.

 Plymouth State University has a shuttle system that runs through campus and town at certain hours.
 For more information, go to the campus Shuttle Service Info

 Concord Coach Lines provides limited service to different towns surrounding Plymouth as well as Concord, Londonderry, Boston, MA and Logan Airport.
 For more information please visit their website www.concordcoachlines.com